-If you have cancer you may be at higher risk of developing a blood clot because of
+If you have cancer you may be at higher risk of developing a blood clot for the below reasons.

-Clotting factors are proteins made naturally by the body.
-They combine with platelets to help form blood clots and prevent bleeding.
-If you have more platelets and higher amounts of clotting factors than normal in your body, your blood is more likely to clot.
+Clotting factors are proteins made naturally by the body and combine with platelets to form blood clots and stop bleeding.

-Another cancer treatment known to increase the risk of a blood clot is the hormone drug tamoxifen.
-A trial of tamoxifen to prevent breast cancer in women at high risk showed that it increases the risk of blood clot (thromboembolism).
-Doctors are very clear that the benefits of tamoxifen far outweigh the risks for women with breast cancer and you should keep taking it if you are already on it.
-But you should know the symptoms of a blood clot just in case.
+Doctors are very clear that the benefits of tamoxifen far outweigh the risks for women with breast cancer but you should be aware of the symptoms of a blood clot just in case.